 You may have an old Windows or Mac machine, and after the announcement of Windows 11 minimum hardware requirements, you thought it is now useless.
 It is not useless; old is gold.
 Still, you can utilize it to run Windows 11.

 During Windows 11’s installation, most people use a Microsoft account to set up their PC.
-But what you will do if you have no internet connection and you need access to your computer.
-You have to wait for an active internet connection, or you will borrow from someone.
-Now think about an ever worst condition.
-There is no internet connectivity available nearby you and you have to finish some urgent work.
-Most people’s simple answer is that “Nothing can be done.”
-However, there is a way if you take precautions in advance.
-You need to create a Local User Account on your PC.
-Just after installing a fresh Windows 11 OS on your PC, add a local account on your computer.
+But what you will do if you want to add a local account on your computer.
+Just after installing a fresh Windows 11/10 OS on your PC, add a local account on your computer.
 Disaster can call anybody and anytime.
-We don’t know what will happen in the future and who will be able to help us.
+We don’t know what will happen in the future and who will help us.

-In this gearupwindows article, we will guide you on adding a local user account under Windows 11.
-To do this, there are at least three and very simple methods available on Windows 11.
+In this gearupwindows article, we will guide you on adding a local user account under Windows 11/10.
+To do this, there are at least three very simple methods available on Windows 11/10.
 These are the following:-

 - Settings app